wffls/waffles/docs/guides/testing-with-test-kitchen.md

 ## Description

-This recipe will show how to set up Test Kitchen so you can run various acceptance and integration tests on Waffles.
+This guide will show how to set up Test Kitchen so you can run various acceptance and integration tests on Waffles.

 ## Steps